 Step 5: Find Employment

-Forensic counselors can work in a multitude of settings, including county jails, federal prisons, drug abuse recovery centers, mental health facilities and parolee counseling centers.
-From 2010-2020, the BLS predicted that open positions for psychologists and other related career fields would increase by 22%.
+Forensic counselors can work in a multitude of settings, including county jails, federal prisons, drug abuse recovery centers, mental health facilities, and parolee counseling centers.
+From 2018-2028, the BLS predicted that open positions for psychologists and other related career fields would increase by 14%.
 The BLS indicated that recent trends of overcrowded prisons have led to a higher population of inmates being released on parole.
 A larger number of parolees being released could mean more job opportunities for forensic counselors.

 Step 6: Earn Industry Certifications

-The majority of industry certifications are not required, per the BLS, but forensic counselors may wish to obtain certifications to prove their level of skills.
-Forensic counselors deal mainly with patients who are inmates or former inmates, but these patients may be struggling with several kinds of problems, including drug addiction, relationship problems, family stress, psychological disorders or violent tendencies.
+The majority of industry certifications are not required, per the BLS, but forensic counselors may wish to obtain certifications to further develop their skills.
+Forensic counselors deal mainly with patients who are inmates or former inmates, but these patients may be struggling with several kinds of problems, including drug addiction, relationship problems, family stress, psychological disorders, or violent tendencies.
 Forensic counselors can gain certifications in many of these specific areas.
 For instance, the NBCC offers the Master Addiction Counselor (MAC) designation as well as the Certified Clinical Mental Health Counselor (CCMHC) designation.

 For most organizations, the certification process involves first meeting eligibility requirements, which may include having the appropriate academic degrees and years of clinical experience.
 After meeting these requirements, individuals are eligible to take certification exams.
 Some organizations may require people to become organization members prior to taking certification exams.
 Those who pass exams are recognized as certified.